MPA/MPP and Program Evaluation and Data Analtics preview

 Program details

-A Program of Study is the set of classes that is recognized by ASU, the Graduate College and the School of Public Affairs as sufficient to grant a degree.
+Program of Study is the set of classes that is recognized by ASU, the Graduate College and the School of Public Affairs as sufficient to grant a degree.
 Programs of Study for the MPA total 42 hours of graduate credit and include core courses, concentration courses (if applicable) and approved electives.
-Students have 6 years from the term of their first class to complete the degree.
+Students have six years from the term of their first class to complete the degree.

-No more than 12 credit hours of graduate courses taken before admission to the School and can be included in the Program of Study.
+No more than 12 credit hours of graduate courses taken before admission to the school and can be included in the Program of Study.
 Students from institutions other than ASU may transfer a maximum of 12 credit hours to the MPA degree program, provided those classes were not used to satisfy requirements for another degree earned.
 All transfer credit must be approved by the MPA/MPP Director.

 More information is available in the Graduate Student Guide.